Main Content

 s^ML=argminsoyHs2

-where O is the complex-valued constellation from which the NT elements of s are chosen.
+where O is the complex-valued constellation from which the detector selects the NT elements of s.

 Soft detection also computes a log-likelihood ratio (LLR) for each bit that serves as a measure of the reliability of the estimate for each bit.
-The LLR is calculated as using the max-log approximation:
+The calculation of the LLR employs the max-log approximation:

 L(xj,b)=minsxj,b(0)yHs2λMLminsxj,b(1)yHs2λj,bML¯